Judge refuses to immediately block grant program for Black women entrepreneurs

 The injunction was sought by the American Alliance for Equal Rights, a nonprofit founded by anti-affirmative action activist Edward Blum, the man behind the admissions cases the Supreme Court ruled on in June.

-Blum said he plans to appeal the decision.
+Blum said the alliance plans to appeal the decision.

 “Our nation’s civil rights laws do not permit racial distinctions because some groups are overrepresented in various endeavors, while others are under-represented,” he said in a statement.